Louisiana State University and Agricultural & Mechanical College requires a minimum of 120 semester hours to complete a bachelor's degree.

 LSU has a core curriculum, which means there are certain classes or types of classes all students must take to graduate.

-Student struggling to choose just one area of study may consider a double major.
-Declaring a double major may mean taking more courses, but it can provide a unique combination of experience that helps students stand out when looking for a job or applying to grad school.
+NOTE: Double majoring may mean taking more courses, but it can provide a unique combination of experience that helps students stand out when job searching or applying to grad school.

 Prospective students can contact the college's Office of Accessibility Services to learn more about any support and accomodations offered.
 These conversations are usually kept confidential and will not be shared with the admissions office if you do not wish to share.

 ✅ LSU has distance learning options for students who are interested in taking classes online.

 ✅ LSU offers some credit for Advanced Placement (AP) classes taken in high school.
 Schools have different requirements for what AP scores they accept, so some students may not receive AP credit.

 The Reserve Officers' Training Corps, which is also commonly known as ROTC, is a leadership program that prepares students to serve in the U.S. Armed Forces after graduation.
 College level ROTC programs prepare students to become officers in the military through physical, academic, and leadership training.
 ROTC programs are part of the college curriculum and usually cover the cost of tuition.

-Each branch of the miltary has its own ROTC program, but not every program is available at every school.
+Each branch of the miltary has its own ROTC program, but not every program is available at every college.
 Possible programs include Army ROTC, Air Force ROTC, and Navy ROTC.

 LSU has an Army ROTC program, an Air Force ROTC program and a Navy ROTC program.

 Some ROTC programs are provided directly on campus and others are hosted at a cooperating instiution off campus.
 The ROTC program locations at LSU include:

 Tuition and Fees

 Claim your page to customize your profile and connect with students!

 Want to find money for school that doesn’t need to be paid back?
-Access insights and advice on how to search and apply for scholarships!Find Scholarships
+Access insights and advice on how to search and apply for scholarships!

-Connect with the world's largest college forum for candid, authentic discussion.Join the Conversation
+Connect with the world's largest college forum for candid, authentic discussion.